haproxy/haproxy/doc/lua-api/index.rst

 Such filter class must also define all required callback functions in the following list.
 Note that :js:func:`Filter.new()` must be defined otherwise the filter is ignored.
-Others are optionnal.
+Others are optional.

 * .. js:function:: FILTER.new()